andyk8872/pp4-team-build/README.md

 * The reviews would not display with the most recent first.<br>
   The solution was to change the  show review function in the view.py file using the 'order_by' in the queryset.
 * It was possible to submit an empty review. </br>
   The solution was to set the field to required in the form using a widget.
+* I was getting the error when trying to deploy 'python manage.py collectstatic --noinput'.
+  The solution was to run 'python3 manage.py collectstatic' from my local server.
+* When I setup a ' bootstrap 5 modal' to confirm a user wanting to delete a booking it always deleted the first/top booking.
+  The solution was to add a confirmation template and redirect the user there.

 * [Back to contents](#table-of-contents)
 ***